Chaitalykundu/Core-Subject/Snowflake/01-Introduction/01-Introduction.md

 Snowflake is a **cloud data platform** for data storage and analytics purpose, that offers data warehousing, data lakes, data engineering, data science, and more.

+&nbsp;

+It runs on Amazon S3, Microsoft Azure, and the google cloud platform.

+Snowflake doesn't have their own infrastructure.

 It's designed to be more flexible, faster, and easier to use than traditional data warehouses.

+&nbsp;

 Snowflake's architecture is **built for the cloud** and **uses a new SQL database engine** instead of existing database or "big data" software platforms such as Hadoop.
 It's built on Amazon Web Services or Microsoft Azure cloud infrastructure.